MotherTongues/mothertongues/docs/nocode/install.md

 ### Add your data
 data.csv location and update instructions

 Remember: Getting dictionary data together can take a long time.
-You can alwawys upload a small subset to play around with the dictionary in the meantime.
+You can always upload a small subset to play around with the dictionary in the meantime.

 !!!
 Important